 Vehicle Barrier Testing Procedure

 Per ASCE 7-10 4.5.3 and IBC 2015 1708.3.2, a load of 9,600 pounds is to be applied in any direction at a height between 1’-6” and 2’-3” and left in place for 1 minute.
 To accomplish this loading requirement without drilling dozens of holes throughout the deck for anchorage, a truck mounted jack was used.
 This method saved the owner hours of labor cost and no clean up work was required.

 The entire parking deck is walked to determine appropriate testing locations and a quantity that will represent the overall structure.
 At each testing location, the truck backs up to the vehicle post where a dial gauge affixed to an independent frame measures the deflection of the post at quarter points of the testing load.

-The most critical and most difficult to remediate is total failure of the barrier i.e. If the guard rail breaks or the anchorage of the guardrail to the deck fails.
-If this occurs, details can be generated to reinforce the system, but the repairs are typically costlier than the more cosmetic remedies to meet the minimum height and maximum opening size requirements.
+The most critical and most difficult to remediate is total failure of the barrier i.e. if the guardrail breaks or the anchorage of the guardrail to the deck fails.
+If this occurs, details can be generated to reinforce the system, but the repairs may be more costly than replacement.

 IEI was started by structural engineers, program managers and construction managers and has not lost touch with its roots in the design and construction industries.
 The core business at IEI will always be building design, including parking structures, which serves to strengthen our specialty in Parking Structure Restoration.
 Our engineers therefore have a wider variety of experience which equips them with a wider variety of time tested, innovative solutions to restoration challenges in their quiver.
 Contact IEI today about your challenges and receive a free no obligation walk-through of your facility.